Surface groups are flexibly stable: Quantitatively capping off surfaces with boundary

 There are two possibilities to consider.
 If $\gamma$ reaches the boundary of $Q_1$ at the midpoint of a geodesic arc $\beta$ labeled $e_{i}e'_{i}$ then we may simply identify the two arcs $\alpha$ and $\beta$ to reduce the number of even boundary components of length two.

-The other possibility is that $\gamma$ reaches the midpoint of a geodesic arc $\beta$ labeled $e_{i+2}e'_{i+2}$.
-If this is the case attach two more polygons isometric to $\mathcal{P}$ along these edges and extend $\gamma$ by one more edge.
-Now $\gamma$ reaches a midpoint of a boundary geodesic arc labeled $e_{i}e'_{i}$ and we can proceed as before.
+\editA{ The other possibility is that $\gamma$ reaches the midpoint of a geodesic arc $\beta$ labeled $e_{i+2}e'_{i+2}$.
+Without loss of generality, let us assume that the last edge along $\gamma$ is labeled $e_{i+1}$.
+If this is the case, let $D$ be the $\mathcal{P}$-surface obtained by gluing two copies of the polygon $\mathcal{P}$ along the edge $e'_{i+1}$ so that $D$ has two boundary geodesic arc labeled $e_i e'_i$ and $e_{i+2} e'_{i+2}$.
+Attach the boundary labeled $e_{i+2} e'_{i+2}$ in $D$ to the arc $\beta$ in $Q_1$.
+The resulting $\mathcal{P}$-surface is locally convex by Proposition \ref{prop:identifying same edges}.
+The geodesic $\gamma$ can now be extended by one edge, so that it reaches the midpoint of the boundary geodesic arc labeled by $e_{i}e'_{i}$ in $D$.
+We can now proceed as before.}

 While this operation might increase the total length of geodesic boundary arcs with odd labels or the total number of edges with even labels, it will reduce the number of geodesic boundary arcs of length two and even label.